Search our Site:

 Mining

 The Mines and Minerals Act includes a section that gives the Minister discretionary power to withdraw open Crown mineral land from exploration, staking and lease (Mines and Minerals Act, Section 14(1)).
-This is unique and important because it gives the Minister considerable power to close areas of the province to mining (by issuing an order that then results in a regulation).
+This is important because it gives the Minister considerable power to close areas of the province to mining (by issuing an order that results in a regulation).
 In most other jurisdictions, all lands are open to mining activity unless closed through other legislation (for instance legislation that prohibits mining activity in parks and/or protected areas).
-Through this legislation, (Section 52(1)) Cabinet has the power to make regulations that designate areas for which mineral exploration licenses may not be given.
+Through this Manitoba legislation, (Section 52(1)) Cabinet has the power to make regulations that designate areas for which mineral exploration licenses may not be given.

 miner image

-The discretionary power for the Minister and Cabinet to say 'no' to mining activity is also in keeping with the commitment to sustainable development principles that is clearly voiced in the Act,
+The discretionary power for the Minister and Cabinet to say 'no' to mining activity is in keeping with the commitment to sustainable development principles that is clearly voiced in the Act,

 The object and purpose of this Act is to provide for, encourage, promote and facilitate exploration, development and production of minerals and mineral product in Manitoba, consistent with the principles of sustainable development.